openshift-instruqt/instruqt/instruqt-tracks/using-the-cluster-deploying-python/06-06-deploying-using-the-command-line/assignment.md

 oc logs bc/blog-django-py --follow
 ```

-This command will exit once the build has completed.
+This command will exit once the build has been completed.
 You can also interrupt the command by typing `CTRL+C` in the terminal window.

 ----